hbctraining/reproducibility-tools/lessons/02-Rmarkdown_part2.md

 ---

 ## Learning Objectives
-* Detail the many options for code chunk evaluation
+* Use code chunk options to customize the report
 * Describe how to add figures and tables to an RMarkdown
 * Describe how to specify the output format for RMarkdown

-## So many options for code chunks!
+## Not all code chunks need to be equal

-There are By this point, we have mentioned the word "knit" quite a few times, and you have installed the `knitr` package too.
+By this point, we have mentioned the word "knit" quite a few times, and you have installed the `knitr` package too.
 But, we have not yet fully defined what it is. [knitr](https://yihui.name/knitr/) is an R package, developed by [Yihui Xie](https://yihui.name), designed to convert RMArkdown and a couple of other formats into a final report in HTML or PDF or other formats.

 The knitr package provides a lot of customization options for code chunks embedded within the file.
 These options are written in the form of `tag=value`.